-Please note that the nonlinearity virtually disappeared throughout the whole energy range, and one magnitude smaller
+Please note that the nonlinearity virtually disappeared throughout the whole energy range, and one magnitude smaller unwanted shifts may be observed in peak positions (hundredths of keV).

 As you can see the abrupt change of the blue $\pm 1\sigma$ error curve after the last calibration point, HyperLab does not allow nonlinearity curves to be used for extrapolation.
 When a nonlinearity value is requested for an energy, which is outside the energy range of the nonlinearity calibration, the nonlinearity value of the first or last point will be used instead.